What Is a data lakehouse? | Blog | Fivetran

 July 8, 2024

-A data lakehouse, or governed data lake, is a data platform that combines the cost-effectiveness and flexibility of a data lake with the governance and query capabilities of a data warehouse.
-With the use of open table formats and data catalogs, data lakehouses replicate the SQL-based functionality of data warehouses while ensuring visibility into and control of the tabular data stored on the data lake.
+A data lakehouse is a data repository that combines the scalability, cost-effectiveness, and flexibility of a data lake with the governance and query capabilities of a data warehouse.
+Using open table formats and data catalogs, data lakehouses offer the SQL-based functionality of data warehouses while ensuring visibility and control into structured data.

 Data lakehouse architecture